PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/gui/01-styling/+page.md

 	import ViewApp from '$lib/ViewApp.svelte'
 </script>

-# 1. Configuration Methods
+# 1. Styling
+This tutorial will teach you how to style components configuration.

+## Introduction
-This tutorial will teach you some configuration methods you can use on all GUI components.
+There exists some configuration methods we can use on all components to style them.
+In this tutorial, we will take a closer look at those configuration methods.